The VSH Cooperative Breeding Program

 Details:

 Who can join the co-op?
 There is no limit to the number of participants.
-However, you must be able to produce queens and have the VSH trait in some of your bees.
-You also need to be able to measure and score colonies for varroa sensitive hygiene.
-Measuring and scoring VSH are probably the things that are new to most co-op members, and most learn them after joining the co-op.
-Measuring and scoring VSH are described in the “measure VSH” tab in this website.
+However, you must be able to produce queens, have the VSH trait in your bees, and be able to measure and score colonies for VSH.
+Participants will receive a membership list that enables them to contact other members (for information, support, purchasing, etc.) Contact us if you are interested in joining the co-op.

 Stock sharing.
-A participant has an obligation to exchange stock with another member.
-One does not need to participate in the queen exchange every year but must not miss three consecutive years.
-In February of each year, a coordinator surveys the members to learn who is planning to participate in the exchange.
-He/she then pairs those who have decided to participate.
-The exchange consists of sending 5 virgin queens to another person in the co-op and receiving the same in return.
-Sending virgins requires minimal labor (collect 5 newly emerged queens from your best VSH breeder, check to see that they have all their parts intact and are large enough, put them into queen cages with attendants, and ship them off in a next day delivery envelope).
-Include the scores of those queen.
+A member does not need to participate in the Queen Exchange.
+The exchange consists of sending 5 virgin queens to another person in the co-op and receive the same in return.
+Sending virgins requires minimal labor: Collect 5 newly emerged queens from your best VSH breeder.
+Check to see that they are large enough and have all their parts intact.
+Put them into queen cages with attendants and ship them via express envelope.
+Include the scores of those queens.
 Keep it simple and send 5 sister queens; they will all have the same score.

-Most parts of the U.S. can produce and receive queens in May, so May (or earlier if mutually agreeable) is the target month for the exchange.
-June is probably too late but details of the exchanges will vary and need to be mutually decided by each pair.
-Don’t worry if the virgin queens you send did not score 3 or 4.
-Those are great scores, but a score of 2 is still pretty good.
-Rather than taking pride in having high scores, pride yourself in measuring things accurately.
-You need to skip the exchange if you cannot send queens that score 2 or higher.
+Most parts of the U.S. can produce and receive queens in May.
+So May (or earlier if mutually agreeable) is the target month for an exchange.
+June is probably too late but details of the exchanges will vary and need to be mutually decided.
+You need to skip the Exchange if you cannot send queens that score a 3 or 4.

 What do we do with the virgins that we receive?
 Mate them with your drones (AI or free mating) and evaluate the result.
 Use them as you like.
 Nobody is expecting a report.

 Do all co-op members need to have the ability to control matings with artificial insemination?
-See the two pages (20-21) in the Measuring tab where I explain the benefits of using natural mating and the benefits of using artificial insemination.
-I think it is beneficial to have the power of both in our co-op.
+See pages 20-21 in Finding and Retaining Varroa Resistant Bees in the Downloads tab where we explain the benefits of using natural mating and the benefits of using artificial insemination.
+It is beneficial to have the power of both in our co-op.